In Our Neighborhoods

-The next census is coming in April 2020.
+The next census is here.
 Counting an increasingly diverse and growing population is a massive undertaking.
 It requires years of planning and the support of thousands of people.

 Ultimately, the success of the census depends on everyone’s participation.
 The Census Bureau depends on cross-sector collaborations with organizations and individuals to get people to participate.